lijiang2087/hns-implementation/docs/ARCHITECTURE.md

 <a name="cd7">[7]</a> [ens-contracts](https://github.com/ensdomains/ens-contracts): This repo doubles as an npm package with the compiled JSON contracts for ENS.

-<a name="cd7">[8]</a> [acl-plugin](https://coredns.io/plugins/acl/): acl enforces access control policies on source ip and prevents unauthorized access to DNS servers.
+<a name="cd8">[8]</a> [acl-plugin](https://coredns.io/plugins/acl/): acl enforces access control policies on source ip and prevents unauthorized access to DNS servers.
 Source code is located on [github](https://github.com/coredns/coredns/tree/master/plugin/acl).

-<a name="cd7">[7]</a>

-<a name="cd7">[7]</a>

-<a name="cd8">[8]</a>  [A first look at CoreDNS](https://jpmens.net/2017/09/09/coredns/): Initial review of coreDNS functionality.
+<a name="cd9">[8]</a>  [A first look at CoreDNS](https://jpmens.net/2017/09/09/coredns/): Initial review of coreDNS functionality.

-<a name="cd9">[9]</a>  [EPP Integration Approach](https://github.com/coredns/coredns/issues/131): As much as I would love to have an EPP client written in go, it isn't likely that an EPP client would be useful to many users.
+<a name="cd10">[9]</a>  [EPP Integration Approach](https://github.com/coredns/coredns/issues/131): As much as I would love to have an EPP client written in go, it isn't likely that an EPP client would be useful to many users.
 Only registrars typically have access to the EPP endpoints at registries.
 And even then, it is likely that they don't allow individual services to connect directly to the EPP endpoints since the registries impose connection count limits.